10 Ways to Avoid Estate Tax for Ultra-High Net Worth Families

 For example, suppose your estate is worth $15 million right now, and you don’t expect it to change much because you’re spending at an enjoyably high level, but also still earn good investment and other income to make up for it.

 Start gifting money to family and friends – up to $15,000 per person per year, or $30,000 if married – and if you can get your estate value down below the exemption, you can avoid paying estate taxes later.
-Just keep in mind that these gifts count against your $11.58 million exemption.
+Just keep in mind that these gifts do not count against your $11.58 million exemption.

 If you have an ultra-high net worth estate that is valued far above the exemption limits, this strategy has limited effectiveness.